University of Edinburgh vs University of Glasgow

 - !The research-first culture means some undergraduate teaching is delivered by postgraduate tutors rather than senior academics, particularly in large first-year courses.

-- !NSS teaching satisfaction scores below Russell Group average in select subjects
+- !NSS teaching satisfaction below the Russell Group average in several subjects — research prestige outpaces teaching reputation

-- !Glasgow weather averages 170 rainy days per year with limited winter daylight
+- !Glasgow weather averages around 170 rainy days a year with short winter daylight

 Best Fit For